Anonoei/klipper_auto_speed/README.md

 max_missed: 1.0       ; Maximum full steps that can be missed
 endstop_samples: 3    ; How many endstop samples to take for endstop variance

-test_interations: 2   ; While testing for maximum, perform the test movement this many times
+test_iterations: 2    ; While testing for maximum, perform the test movement this many times
 stress_iterations: 50 ; While finding final maximums, perform the test movement this many times

 accel_start: Unset    ; Starting acceleration, Defaults to your printer's current acceleration